catppuccin/blockbench/README.md

 </details>

 ## Installation

-Simply drag and drop the desired .bbtheme file onto the theme select screen.
+Under File > Preferences > Theme, either select the desired theme file after clicking Import Theme, or drag and drop it onto the dialogue.

 <!-- ## 💝 Thanks to